 In case of sinusitis, cold, or headache, boil a pot of hot water.
 Then add 5 drops of lemongrass essential oil, 5 of pine, 5 of lavender, and 5 of eucalyptus.

 Breathe the vapors for about a quarter of an hour, leaning over the pot with a towel resting on your head to retain as much steam as possible.

-Lemongrass essential oil can be used to prepare massage oils or ointments to be used in the event of muscle contractures, joint pain, sinusitis, and colds.
+Lemongrass essential oil can be used to prepare massage oils or ointments for muscle contractures, joint pain, sinusitis, and colds.
 Lemongrass is one of the ingredients used to prepare a healing ointment similar to tiger balm, which is used in case of sinusitis, colds, difficulty breathing, and muscle pain.

 It can be massaged directly on the area to be treated, for example, on the chest in case of respiratory problems, on the temples to cure a headache.

 Those with pets can prevent flea infestations by applying a couple of drops of lemongrass essential oil directly to the collar of their dog or cat.
-The applications must be done frequently because the essential oils are volatile and their effect is limited in time: therefore, repeat the operation on a weekly basis.
+The applications must be done frequently because the essential oils are volatile and their effect is limited in time: therefore, repeat the operation every week.

 Lemongrass essential oil can also be poured on kennels, cushions, and in places where pets usually sleep; three drops are enough for each kennel.

 It is also possible to add a couple of drops of lemongrass essential oil to each spoonful of detergent used for the dog’s bath: the essence of lemongrass will also have a deodorant effect on the animal’s hair, as well as repelling fleas.